-Different SIS-OFDM systems are compared at their optimal DC offsets as empirically determined from Fig. 2.
-BER versus SNR curves at optimal DC offsets equal to 0.2 × SD for ACO-OFDM with 64-QAM subcarrier modulation and 3.2 × SD for DCO-OFDM with 8-QAM subcarrier modulation using ImR and NImR are illustrated in Fig. 3.
-It is shown that using ImR can provide significant SNR gain (≈135 dB) over NImR for BER= 103.
+Different SIS-OFDM systems are compared at their optimal DC offsets as empirically determined from Figure.
+2. BER versus SNR curves at optimal DC offsets equal to 0.2 × SD for ACO-OFDM with 64-QAM subcarrier modulation and 3.2 × SD for DCO-OFDM with 8-QAM subcarrier modulation using ImR and NImR are illustrated in Figure.
+3. It is shown that using ImR can provide significant SNR gain (≈135 dB) over NImR for BER= 103.
 For the NImR, each photodiode receives significant signal from each of the four luminaires and thus high ICI is expected.
 The ImR provides channel decorrelation thus significantly improving the system performance.
 As seen from the figure, it is impractical to achieve ≈150 dB SNR for SIS-OFDM with NImR.
 The above SIS-OFDM configurations are compared with reference to SISO O-OFDM systems.
 To achieve nearly the same bits/symbol as in the SIS-OFDM systems, DCO-OFDM with 128-QAM subcarrier modulation and ACO-OFDM with 1282-QAM subcarrier modulation yielding 217 and 224 bits/symbol are required.
 It is impractical to achieve ≈30 dB SNR to achieve target BER performance at comparable spectral efficiencies for SISO O-OFDM systems with higher order subcarrier modulation.
 The SIS-OFDM system with ImR not only provides better spectral efficiency but also achieves the target BER at lower transmit powers.
 Additionally, the ImR considered has practical dimensions and can be incorporated in portable devices.

-BER versus SNR curves for individual O-OFDM and OSM streams for the SIS-OFDM systems considered are shown in Fig. 4.
-At low SNR, bit errors are dominated by errors in luminaire index detection.
+BER versus SNR curves for individual O-OFDM and OSM streams for the SIS-OFDM systems considered are shown in Figure.
+4. At low SNR, bit errors are dominated by errors in luminaire index detection.
 Errors in luminaire index leads to choosing a different signal value for decoding the O-OFDM signal, thus introducing additional errors in O-OFDM signal decoding.
 As the SNR increases, errors in transmitter index detection significantly decrease and errors in O-OFDM symbol decoding dominates the BER.
 As the SNR is further increased, errors in the O-OFDM symbol decoding decrease thus reducing the overall BER.

 In conclusion, we show that a system implementing SIS-OFDM can achieve additional Rs = Nsc × log2(Ntx) bits per symbol of spectral efficiency as compared with SISO O-OFDM systems.
-Results indicate that the use of an ImR provides additional channel decorrelation and can help achieve up to 130 dB improvement in SNR when compared with system performance using an NImR.
+Results indicate that the use of an ImR provides additional channel decorrelation and can help achieve up to 135 dB improvement in SNR when compared with system performance using an NImR.
 At significantly lower computational complexity, the SIS-OFDM can provide an additional (3 × Nsc × k/4) bits per symbol for ACO-OFDM and ((Nsc/2 – 1) × k) bits per symbol for DCO-OFDM over recently proposed approaches that combine OSM with O-OFDM.